george24601/notes/devOps/k8s/misc.md

 Subsequent changes to the template or even switching to a new template has no direct effect on the pods already created.
 Similarly, pods created by a replication controller may subsequently be updated directly.

-# Controller

-A controller is a reconciliation loop that drives actual cluster state toward the desired cluster state

-The set of pods that constitute a service are defined by a label selector.

-Logically, each controller is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.

-Node Controller: Responsible for noticing and responding when nodes go down.
-Replication Controller: Responsible for maintaining the correct number of pods for every replication controller object in the system.
-Endpoints Controller: Populates the Endpoints object (that is, joins Services & Pods).
-Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces.

 # Deployment

 A Deployment controller provides declarative updates for Pods and ReplicaSets.